larsbuntemeyer/py-fortran/README.md

 have to be passed explicitly.
 However, the `f2py` compiler recognizes them as array dimensions and removes them from the python interface, so they are not required in the python call.
+In general, it seems to be a good idea to explicitly write interfaces as entries to your Fortran legacy code from python and not just simply compile all code for use in python.

 See test.py for some example calls.